 - information about the birth, such as what form of anaesthetic you were given and whether your baby showed signs of distress during labour and delivery.

 All this information put together will let the healthcare team looking after your baby if he needs other more specialist tests or other care.

 Immunisation for your premature baby

 It is very important that children follow the national immunisation programme.
-This ensures they get injections at certain points in babyhood and childhood to protect them from certain diseases that can be dangerous but which are preventable such as measles, which caused widespread death or disability in the past.
-It also protects everyone else in society, by reducing the amount of disease in the general population.
+This ensures they get injections at certain points in babyhood and childhood to protect them from certain diseases that can be dangerous but which are preventable such as measles or some forms of meningitis.
+It also protects everyone else in society by reducing the amount of disease in the general population.
 You will receive letters in the post inviting to you to take your child along to the local health centre at the right time for each of the immunisations.
 If your child was very premature then the first immunisation will be offered while he is still on the neonatal unit because it should happen eight weeks after birth.

-Your premature baby will need to receive vaccinations after birth at the same number of weeks / months after birth as a term baby – even though she will be developmentally younger – because she will be more at risk from disease than a term baby, as her immune system will be less mature.
+Your premature baby will need to receive vaccinations after birth at the same number of weeks / months after birth as a term baby – even though he will be developmentally younger – because he will be more at risk from disease than a term baby, as his immune system will be less mature.

 In this section